Who we are

 - The PBA enjoys good working relations with other associated professional bodies, in particular the Property Litigation Association (with whom we jointly stage events) and the Chancery Bar Association.

-Recognised as one of the Specialist Bar Associations, the PBA has a voice on the Bar Council and is represented at frequent Bar Council meetings and we also take part in Law Reform Consultations with the object of promoting and defending the interests of our members.
+Recognised as one of the Specialist Bar Associations by the Bar Council, the PBA has a voice on the Bar Council and is represented at frequent Bar Council meetings and we also take part in Law Reform Consultations with the object of promoting and defending the interests of our members.

 In addition to our educational activities, we acknowledge that social interaction between fellow professionals involved and interested in property law is great fun and ought to be facilitated.
 To this end we stage an annual summer garden party and also put on a black-tie dinner every December, to which events all members are most warmly invited.

-Full membership of the Property Bar Association is open to any Barrister who is a practising member of the Bar of England and Wales and is able to certify in writing that their practice consists primarily of Property or Property Related.
+Full membership of the Property Bar Association is open to any Barrister who is a practising member of the Bar of England, Wales or Northern Ireland or advocate in Scotland and, who is able to certify in writing that not less than 50 per cent of his or her practice in the year immediately preceding their application was in property or property related work.

-Associate membership is open to any Barrister who is a practising member of the Bar of England and Wales who is under five years’ call and is able to certify in writing an intention to develop a specialist practice in Property or Property Related Work.
+Associate membership is open to any Barrister who is a practising member of the Bar of England, Wales or Northern Ireland, or advocate in Scotland, who has been in practice for less than five continuous years, and is able to certify in writing an intention to develop a specialist practice in Property or Property Related Work.

-Full membership is £120 per year and Associate membership £40 per year, both inclusive of VAT.
+Full membership is £120 + VAT per year and Associate membership £40 + VAT per year.
 The full criteria for membership can be found on the ‘join us’ page where it says ‘application type’.

 Details of the PBA's forthcoming events can be found on the Events page of this website.